cpearce31/wdi-study-eval/README.md

 - `DEVELOPERS` is the path to the CSV you currently want to use
 - `COMMENT` is the comment that will be left on PRs if you choose the 'use default comment' option on a PR
--`RESULTSDIR` is the absolute path to an empty directory anywhere on your computer (preferably not in a git repository) that will contain the results of tests run by these scripts
+- `RESULTSDIR` is the absolute path to an empty directory anywhere on your computer (preferably not in a git repository) that will contain the results of tests run by these scripts